 Jodi is the visual designer at The Behaviouralist – she creates the illustrations and visual components used in experiments, and collaborates with the UX team and brand development.
 She’s currently completing a master's degree in Character Animation from the University of Arts London.

 Matt provides critical support to research projects.
 He’s currently pursuing a Master’s in

 Behaviour Change at UCL where he focuses on applying insights from behavioural

 economics to health, transport, and consumer decisions.
 He previously completed his

 undergraduate degree in Psychology from the University of Portsmouth.

-Alina is an LLB (Hons) Law Graduate and holds multi-jurisdictional legal experience including with the Dubai International Financial Centre (DIFC) Courts.
-She holds a certification in Intellectual Property Law from Seoul National University (South Korea) and is recipient of the Allen & Overy prize in International Economic Law at City University.
-She provides a legal lens on the activities of the company.
+Alina provides a legal lens on the activities of the company.
+She is an LLB (Hons) Law Graduate and has multi-jurisdictional legal experience including with the Dubai International Financial Centre (DIFC) Courts.
+She holds a certification in Intellectual Property Law from Seoul National University and is a recipient of the Allen & Overy prize in International Economic Law at City University.